edamame-course/2015-tutorials/draft/FastQC_tutorial.md

 ###7: Per base N content
 [screenshot here]

-Per base N content shows any positions within the sequence which have not been called as A, T, C or G. Ideally the per base N content will be a completely flat line at 0% on the y-axis, indicating that all bases have been called.
+Per base N content shows any positions within the sequences which have not been called as A, T, C or G. Ideally the per base N content will be a completely flat line at 0% on the y-axis, indicating that all bases have been called with a certain level of confidence.

 ###8: Sequence length distribution
 [screenshot here]

-This is simply showing the length of each read for this sequence.
+This is simply showing the length of each sequence.
 They should all be the same size, with a couple of bp variation being acceptable.

 ###9: Sequence duplication levels
 [screenshot here]

+The sequence duplication levels plot shows the number of times a sequence is duplicated on the x-axis with the percent of sequences showing this duplication level on the y-axis.
+Normally a genome will have a sequence duplication level of 1 to 3 for the majority of sequences, with only a handful having a duplication level higher than this; the line should have an inverse log shape.
+A high duplication level for a large percentage of sequences is usually indicative of contamination.

+###10: Overrepresented sequences
+[screenshot here]

+If a certain sequence is calculated to represent more than 0.1% of the entire genome, it will be flagged as an overrepresented sequence.
+A frequent source of "overrepresented sequences" is in fact Illumina adapters, which is why it's a good idea to trim sequences before running FastQC.
+Another occasional source of overrepresented sequences is high copy-number plasmids.
+FastQC checks for possible matches to these overrepresented sequences, although this search frequently returns "no hit".
+However it is usually quite easy to identify the overrepresented sequences by doing a simple BLAST search.